OfentseLoeto/airbnb-clone-project/README.md

 - A User (as guest) can create multiple Bookings.
 - A Property can have many Bookings and Reviews.
 - A Booking has one Payment.

+Feature Breakdown

+1. API Documentation
+The project uses the **OpenAPI standard** for clear and consistent API documentation, ensuring easy integration for developers.
+Both **Django REST Framework** and **GraphQL** are supported, offering flexibility for CRUD operations and custom queries.

+2. User Authentication
+Users can register, log in, and manage their profiles through dedicated endpoints.
+This ensures secure access and allows the system to distinguish between hosts and guests.

+3. Property Management
+Hosts can create, update, retrieve, and delete property listings.
+This feature enables users to showcase properties with essential details like location, price, and availability.

+4. Booking System
+Guests can make, update, and manage bookings for available properties.
+It includes check-in and check-out details, ensuring smooth reservation handling.

+5. Payment Processing
+Payments are linked directly to bookings, allowing secure and traceable transactions.
+This ensures both guests and hosts have a reliable way to handle financial exchanges.

+6. Review System
+Users can post and manage reviews for properties they have stayed at.
+This fosters trust in the platform by providing feedback for both hosts and future guests.

+7. Database Optimizations
+Indexes and caching strategies are implemented to improve query performance and reduce database load.
+This ensures the application remains scalable and efficient as data grows.